-A. ECONOMIC BENEFITS PROVIDED BY THIRD PARTIES FOR ADVICE RENDERED TO CLIENTS having introduced clients to these Advisers and for providing certain ongoing services.
+A. ECONOMIC BENEFITS PROVIDED BY THIRD PARTIES FOR ADVICE RENDERED TO CLIENTS

+We have grandfathered cash solicitation arrangements with Brinker and Frontier.
+(As discussed in Item 4.B above, these arrangements are not open to new business.)
+We and our IARs receive compensation for having introduced clients to these Advisers and for providing certain ongoing services.
 This compensation is typically equal to a percentage of the investment advisory fee charged by an Adviser (which, in turn, is based on the total assets being managed by the Adviser on a client's behalf).
 This compensation is generally paid to us by each Adviser on a monthly or quarterly basis, and we pay a portion to the IAR.
 Additional disclosure, including applicable Forms ADV and solicitor disclosure documents, were provided to you at the time of solicitation in accordance with former Rule 206(4)-3 under the Advisers Act, which applied at the time.